creatlan/EmotionMap/README.md

 # EmotionMap

 EmotionMap is a web application that allows users to analyze and visualize emotions on a map.
 Users can submit text, which is analyzed for emotional content, and the results are displayed as markers or clusters on a map.
+The application supports user authentication and personalized emotion tracking.

 ## Project Structure